 The Visitors’ Centre is divided into two main areas.
 The first area offers a number of interactive touch screens and printed panels which deal with various aspects of Cittadella including the evolution of Cittadella, nature, military history, ecclesiastical history and civil history.
 The other area was converted into a surround theatre where visitors can watch an eight minute video on the salient moments of the millenarian history of Cittadella.
 All information is available in eight languages.

-The Visitors Centre is open daily between 9.00am and 5.00pm except on 24, 25 and 31 December, 1 January and Good Friday.
+Usually, the Visitors Centre is open daily between 9.00am and 5.00pm except on 24, 25 and 31 December, 1 January and Good Friday.
+But due to the Covid19 situation, the Visitors Centre is currently open on Tuesdays, Thursdays, Saturdays and Sundays from 10.00 am to 5.00 pm with the last admission will be 30 minutes before closing time.
 A €5 ticket entitles visitors to visit the Cittadella Visitors’ Centre, the Gozo Archaeology Museum, the Nature Museum, the Old Prisons and the Gran Castello Historic House.

 Since the inauguration of the “Implementation of the Cittadella Masterplan Recommendations”- ERDF 246 project in June 2016, the Cittadella and its Visitors’ Centre have won numerous prestigious awards.
 A major component of the project was the regeneration of an abandoned 19th century reservoir into a visitors’ centre.
 Its rehabilitation was quite an innovative architectural and engineering endeavour which was commended and awarded by various entities.

 - Silver Medal 2016 by Din l-Art Ħelwa for distinct contribution to Maltese cultural heritage & achievement of architectural excellence in Malta;